 We continue hearing from a steady stream of 22nd Iowa descendants, many of whom have photos and stories of their relative's service.

-Shawn Lloyd sent this photo of his great-great-grandfather Thomas Rucker Lloyd's grave marker in Lakeview Cemetery, Windom, Minnesota.
+Shawn Lloyd sent this photo of his g-great-grandfather Thomas Rucker Lloyd's grave marker in Lakeview Cemetery, Windom, Minnesota.

 Thomas enlisted from Davenport in Company "G" of the 22nd in February 1864 and served until the regiment was mustered out in July 1865.
 He died in 1888.